nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing All Student Contacts - `list`

-Lists all the Student Contacts present.
+Lists all the student contacts in the address book.

 Format: